dxw/brandbook/docs/brandbook.md

 Not DXW, Dxw, DxW, dXw, etc

+In general, we refer to ourselves as dxw.
+When we are talking about a specific offering, or in a specific context, we use the corresponding extension, e.g. dxw digital, dxw cyber, etc.

 ## Keep it clear

 Don’t leave people in two minds about what we’re saying